-Army Colonel (Dr.) Mohammad Naeem is the 20th Director of the Armed Forces Radiobiology Research Institute (AFRRI.)
-As such, he is responsible for preserving and protecting the health and performance of U.S. military personnel operating in potential radiological and nuclear contaminated multi-domain battle spaces or urban environments; through research, education, and operational training that advance understanding of the effects of ionizing radiation and development of medical countermeasures in line with the 21st century national security threats posed by non-state actors and near-peer adversaries, as well as providing rapidly deployable radiation medicine expertise in response to a radiological or nuclear event domestically or abroad.
+Navy Captain Gerald F. Burke is the 21st Director of the Armed Forces Radiobiology Research Institute (AFRRI).
+As such, he is responsible for preserving and protecting the health and performance of U.S. military personnel operating in potential radiological and nuclear contaminated multi-domain battle spaces or urban environments through research, education and training, operational support, and leadership/leader training that advance understanding of the effects of ionizing radiation and development of medical countermeasure.